neugun/EASEQ-FISH/README.md

 For increase the detection efficency, the nearest 3 spots for a specific barcode bit will be used for searching the most correlated code of a specific gene. <br/>

 ## Pipeline #
 We build a self-contained, highly flexible, and platform agnostic computational [pipeline](https://github.com/JaneliaSciComp/multifish), which supports a turnkey 3D-SeqFISH analysis on local machines and the High performance compute cluster (such as Slurm or LSF).
-The pipeline is freely available, open source, and modular.
 It can rapidly process large datasets greater than 10 TB in size with minimal manual intervention.
 The pipeline can be used to analyze EASI-FISH dataset end-to-end.
 It takes `czi` image files acquired from Zeiss Z7 lightsheet microscope as input and outputs 1) processed image data at different scales and 2) transcript counts that can be readily used for cell type identification.
 The pipeline also provides options to run individual analysis modules, such as point cloud registration and gene decoding.

 ### Example data #
 This toolbox handles large-scale, multi-round, high-resolution image data acquired using EASI-FISH.
-It takes advantage of the [n5](https://github.com/saalfeldlab/n5) filesystem to allow for rapid and parallel data reading and writing.  <br/>
+It takes advantage of the [n5](https://github.com/saalfeldlab/n5) filesystem to allow for rapid and parallel data reading and writing.
 [Example images](https://doi.org/10.25378/janelia.c.5276708.v1) are provided for testing EASI-FISH pipeline. <br/>
 We provide the related images and point clouds of a example cell (5#) for testing the 3D registration.
 Stay tuned to the description later. <br/>

 ### Jupyter notebook #